 It’s worth noting that while the Silicon Power PC60 was consistent in my read tests, its write performance fluctuated a great deal in certain situations.

-Specifically, via USB 3.2 Gen 1 (5Gbps), the performance varied a great deal between as low as some 80 MB/s and as high as 380 MB/s.
-But in the end, the drive’s average speed was still quite fast.
+Specifically, via USB 3.2 Gen 1 (5Gbps), the performance varied significantly between as low as some 80 MB/s and as high as 380 MB/s.
+But the drive’s average speed was still quite fast in the end.

 Write speed fluctuates via USB 3.2 Gen 1

 The Silicon Power PC60 Portable SSD is not a must-have, but it has enough to appeal to anyone with the need for ample mobile storage space.
 If you travel a lot and want to bring a ton of data or content along with ease, this new portable drive sure is worth the consideration.